Neloop/JJCron/jjcron/README.md

 - Due to `Java` restrictions only single program can be executed (that means no pipes, redirections or program chaining)

 ## More information
-If you are interested enough read `JJCron` wiki pages [here](https://github.com/JJCron/JJCron/wiki) and start using it!
+If you are interested enough read `JJCron` wiki pages [here](https://github.com/Neloop/JJCron/wiki) and start using it!

 ## Contribution

 This project is open for contribution for anyone who want to make it better.
 All feasible pull requests will be merged.

 ## License
-JJCron is and always will be licensed under [MIT license](LICENSE)
+JJCron is licensed under [MIT license](LICENSE)